 There are two ways that might happen.
 The first is tax waste.
 If you reimburse above the current mileage rate, your reimbursement is no longer tax free.
 That means both your company and your employees will owe taxes on mileage reimbursements.
 Not to mention, falling out of IRS compliance.
 The last thing a company needs is a surprise during an IRS audit.

 The second is legal action.
-In many states, under reimbursing employees (or not reimbursing them at all) violates labor laws.
+In many states, under-reimbursing employees (or not reimbursing them at all) violates labor law.
 This may result in class action lawsuits, costing your company hundreds of thousands if not millions in settlements and legal fees.
+At the very least, if its between over reimbursing employees or reimbursing them at the current mileage rate … it’s wise to adhere to the current mileage rate 2024 of 67 cents.

 The IRS standard mileage rate has changed and, per your company’s process, you’ve decided to change with it.
 It’s only a few more cents per mile.
 But take a moment to think about your driving workforce.
 How often are they on the road?
 How many miles are they traveling each month?

-Reimbursing at the national mileage rate is an option that works best for companies with a small mobile workforce that drives regionally.
+Reimbursing at the national mileage rate 2024 is an option that works best for companies with a small mobile workforce that drives regionally.
 We’re talking no more than 500 miles each month.
 Why?
-Because the more miles an employee puts on their vehicle, the higher the pay out, especially at the IRS business mileage rate.
+Because the more miles an employee puts on their vehicle, the higher the pay out.
+That’s especially true at the IRS business mileage rate.

 Remember at the beginning of the post when we said companies shouldn’t just default to the business mileage rate and we’d dig into the why later?
 This is it.
 If your company has a large number of drivers across the company, those miles up quickly.
 Now you have a much larger loss on your hands.
 It might be time to consider a more effective option.